Underknowledge/underknowledge.puppeteer-homeassistant/README.md

     HOMEASSISTANT_LOGIN_USER=kindle
     HOMEASSISTANT_LOGIN_PASS=kindle
     HOMEASSISTANT_URL="http://10.0.0.27:8123/vr-welcome/kindle?kiosk"
-    # Time between screen updates
+    # Time between screen updates in secconds
-    SLEEP=1m
+    SLEEP=60
-    # Time to wait when the reader is in use.
+    # Time to wait in secconds when the reader is in use.
 More to it below
-    READING_DURATION=2h
+    READING_DURATION=7200 #2h

 afterwards it is just
 ```bash